Doctor of Physical Therapy

 - Are observation hours required for application to the DPT program?

 - We do not require observation hours to apply to the DPT program at North Central College.
-The faculty feel applicants who have completed observation hours, worked as a rehabilitation aide, or have had other physical therapy experience are likely to be better prepared to answer application questions and feel more connected to their future profession at the start of their educational training.
+Applicants who have completed observation hours, worked as a rehabilitation aide, or have had other physical therapy experience are likely to be better prepared to answer application questions and feel more connected to their future profession at the start of their educational training.
 However, faculty also recognize it is not feasible for all applicants to have the same opportunities to observe, work in a physical therapy setting, or have other physical therapy experiences.
 Therefore, we have made the decision not to require such hours.
 Instead, we have provided links on our Resource page to assist applicants with learning more about physical therapy through alternative methods.

 - Will you accept Pass/No Pass grades for prerequisites?

-- Typically, the DPT Program will not accept Pass/No Pass grades for prerequisites.
+- Typically, the DPT Program does not accept Pass/No Pass grades for prerequisites.
 However, we have altered our policy for courses taken Pass/No Pass due to the pandemic.
 We encourage applicants who have questions specific to their personal situation to reach out to the DPT Program at 630-637-5839 or northcentralpt@noctrl.edu.

 - Although the program does not typically accept Pass/No Pass grades for prerequisites, our curriculum is based on a Pass/No Pass approach to assessment.
 We recognize the value of this type of assessment to the overall learning process.
 Therefore, if an applicant has graduated from an institution that does not use a typical A-F grading system for undergraduate grades, we encourage that applicant to reach out to the DPT Program at 630-637-5839 or northcentralpt@noctrl.edu to further discuss the application process.